Skip to main content

 Excluding Assets From Build

-How Luna exports using your game scene
+How Unity Playworks Plugin exports using your game scene

 Whilst this strategy often produces undesirably big builds, especially with games which have a lot of assets, it is a preferable starting point because it helps avoid issues caused by misconfiguration and eases debugging of first exports.